J-SNACKKB/FLIP/baselines/README.md

 We benchmark our datasets and splits on 3 types of baselines:
 - Pretrained: ESM-1b, ESM-1v
-- Supervised: Ridge regression, CNN
+- Supervised: Ridge regression, CNN, ESM-untrained
 - Parameter-free: Levenshtein distance, BLOSUM62

 Further details about our baselines are below: